robertschaedler3/Fe2O3/learn/2-ownership/README.md

 ### Mutable borrowing

 Now imagine you are an author in the process of writing a book.
-You give your editor a mutable borrow to our draft.
+You give your editor a mutable borrow to your draft.
 At this point, only they can change it.
 They must give it back when they are done so that it can be borrowed again.

 We can't let it be mutably borrowed again, we have to wait for the first function, our editor, to return it.